microsoft/AdaptiveCards/samples/README.md

 # Adaptive Card Samples

 This directory contains sample payloads that validate and showcase the schema.
+Updated

 ## Interactive Designer